-Please note that we only offer ortho services at four of our locations:
+Please note that we only offer ortho services at three of our locations:

 We know that choosing to receive orthodontic care is a big decision, and we respect your reasons for wanting to improve the way you look and feel.

 Avondale, Buckeye, and West Olive